 Young Charging Location FAQs

-What is the green score next to each location?
+What does the score given to each charging location mean?

 More about Young, New South Wales